Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 Getting Started
 ===============

-Once you have unwrapped your model to a UV Map, you can begin the texturing process.
+Once you have unwrapped your model to a UV map, you can begin the texturing process.
 You cannot paint on a mesh in Texture Paint Mode without **first** unwrapping your mesh, **and** doing one of the following steps.
 Either: